tancredi/fantasticon/README.md

   -g --asset-types <value...>  specify other asset types to generate (default: css, html, json, ts, available: css, scss, sass, html, json, ts)
-  -h, --font-height <value>    the output font height (icons will be scaled so the highest has this height) (default: 300) --descent <value>            the font descent --normalize <number>           normalize icons by scaling them to the height of the highest icon -r, --round [bool]           setup the SVG path rounding [10e12] --selector <value>           use a CSS selector instead of 'tag + prefix' (default: null) -, --prefix <value>          Adjust the CSS prefix used (default: icon) --tag <value>                CSS base tag for icons (default: i) -u, --fonts-url <value>      public url to the fonts directory (used in the generated CSS) --debug                      display errors stack trace (default: false)
+  -h, --font-height <value>    the output font height (icons will be scaled so the highest has this height) (default: 300) --descent <value>            the font descent --normalize <number>         normalize icons by scaling them to the height of the highest icon -r, --round [bool]           setup the SVG path rounding [10e12] --selector <value>           use a CSS selector instead of 'tag + prefix' (default: null) -, --prefix <value>          CSS classname prefix (default: icon) --tag <value>                CSS base tag for icons (default: i) -u, --fonts-url <value>      public url to the fonts directory (used in the generated CSS) --debug                      display errors stack trace (default: false)